karoly-gergely/deutsche-tkm-rag/README.md

 ### Import Errors

 If you encounter import errors:
-1. Ensure `PYTHONPATH` is set to the project root directory (see Installation step 4)
+1. Ensure the project is installed: `poetry install` (installs project as package)
-2. Ensure you're running from the project root
+2. Use Poetry CLI commands (`poetry run ingest`, `poetry run rebuild-index`, etc.)
-3. Ensure the virtual environment is activated (or use `poetry run`)
+3. Ensure you're running from the project root
 4. Verify dependencies are installed: `poetry install`

 ### ChromaDB Issues